Addressing Dermal Bacteria

-The purpose of this technical bulletin is to inform AllCells’ clinical grade customers of the potential risk of dermal bacteria contaminating bone marrow collections.
 Since these collections puncture the skin, the presence of dermal bacteria might be unavoidable; these types of bacteria exist on the surface of the skin and within the dermal layer.
-Skin preparation and draping are methods through which AllCells mitigates bacterial contamination.
+Skin preparation and draping are methods that mitigate bacterial contamination.
 These methods have been proven to be successful.

 Risk Mitigation